SHubhamanjk/rag-powered-fullstack-learning-platform/Frontend/README.md

 ## 🔌 API Integration

-The frontend communicates with the FastAPI backend at the configured `VITE_API_URL`.
+The frontend communicates with the FastAPI backend at the configured `VITE_API_BASE_URL`.
 All authenticated requests include JWT tokens in the Authorization header.

 ## 🎯 Available Scripts